arielherself/espresso/README.raw.md

 For on Tuesday Mr Ramaphosa will also learn how many nominations he has received to continue leading South Africa’s ruling African National Congress, ahead of a vote at the party’s national conference next month.
 Although, as expected, he has a solid lead of around 2,000 nominations to the 900 received by his nearest rival, the ANC has acquired a habit of defenestrating sitting presidents.

 Mr Ramaphosa may enjoy discussing with the King shared interests such as wildlife and the environment.
 His conversations with Rishi Sunak, Britain’s prime minister, on Wednesday will be less convivial.
 Britain is unhappy with South Africa’s refusal to condemn Russia for its invasion of Ukraine.
 Mr Ramaphosa, in turn, is expected to press for Britain and its allies to lift sanctions on Zimbabwe and to offer Africa more aid and investment to deal with climate change.

-## Iranians brave death by continuing their protests

-Death has galvanised protest for more than two months in Iran.
-Unrest began in mid-September when [Mahsa Amini](https://www.economist.com/1843/2022/09/28/im-the-same-as-mahsa-and-i-want-my-freedom-anger-at-irans-regime-spills-onto-the-streets), a young woman detained by the morality police, died in custody.
-Whenever protests seemed to ebb, more killings sent people back to the streets.
-So it was in recent days, after Kian Pirfalak, a nine-year-old boy, was shot by security forces.
-His funeral drew large crowds.

-The regime has [arrested thousands](https://www.economist.com/by-invitation/2022/11/16/shirin-ebadi-on-the-legal-obstacles-irans-protesters-face) and issued a handful of death sentences.
-In the past week it detained two actresses who removed their headscarves in public.
-But it has not been able to stop the [scattered, leaderless unrest](https://www.economist.com/middle-east-and-africa/2022/11/17/irans-protesters-are-painting-for-freedom).
-There have been periodic strikes across the country, including in Tehran’s famed bazaar.
-Before their opening World Cup match against England on Monday Iran’s team refused to sing the national anthem.
-Ehsan Hajsafi, the captain, has already said he “sympathises” with the protesters—an act of defiance on the world’s biggest stage.

 ## The history of an American siege